 The Differences Between eSports, Video Game Sports Sims, and Virtual Sports

-Betting on simulated sports play has become so popular recently that sportsbooks haven’t had time to catch up to the phenomenon, and often do not provide guidance regarding the differences between each option. eSports, sims, and virtual sports share many of the same aspects, but they are separated by a few crucial aspects, which we detail below.
+Betting on simulated sports play in the Philippines has become so popular that sportsbooks are struggling to meet demand and often do not provide guidance regarding the differences between each option.
+Though eSports, video game simulations (sims), and virtual sports share many of the same aspects, they are separated by a few crucial details, which we discuss below.

 Philippines eSports Betting FAQs